Teresa Cox

 HomeArtistsTeresa Cox

-During an arts residency or workshop my focus is on inspiring students to think and see more broadly.
-As an artist and teacher, I delight in fostering excitement for the discovery of new ideas and the satisfaction of having a creative vision and carrying it out.
-My role is to stimulate, guide and champion my students’ efforts.
+During an arts residency or workshop my focus is on inspiring students/participants to think and see more broadly.
+As a teaching artist, I delight in fostering excitement for the discovery of new ideas, sharing art history and the satisfaction of having a creative vision and carrying it out.
+My role is to guide, stimulate, and champion my students’ efforts.
 I set the bar high and then enjoy jumping over it with them.
 Through original and engaging lessons, I model conceptual, visual and tactile skills such as drawing, painting, collage, and sculpture.
 In addition to working in the schools, I have developed workshops and taught all ages through institutions such as the Walker Art Center, Minneapolis College of Art and Design, Minnesota Museum of American Art, and the Science Museum of Minnesota.
+I enjoy working with all ages with a special affinity for projects with adults and children 2-4th grade.

-Note that some projects identified as residencies can be made into shorter term workshops.
+Customizations: Note that some projects identified as residencies can be made into shorter term workshops.

 Program Offerings